Making beads at home with the kids can be as easy as pulling the flour out of the pantry, adding water and being creative with the paints! Here’s how.

 - Remove from the oven and allow to dry on a cooling rack.

 - Paint your beads.
-Decide which colours you’d like to make your beads and paint them.
+Decide which colors you’d like to make your beads and paint them.
 Include spots, stripes, shapes and even little people or animals on them, depending on your painting skills.

 - Allow paint to dry thoroughly.